JasselD/JasselNotes/DSA revision/Graph.md

-- Non-linear collection comprised of a set of verticles(nodes) and a set of edges(links which connect two nodes together)
+- Non-linear collection comprised of a set of vertices(nodes) and a set of edges(links which connect two nodes together)
 -